 Challenge yourself and others in: 1) machine learning applied to big spatial data 2) visualization of spatial data using R/Python.

-Let’s discover the cultural attractions of the city with guided tours and a final toast at local, typical venues.
+Let’s discover the cultural attractions of the city with guided tours.

 We are organizing some tours to discover the most fascinating natural and historical attractions in the vicinity of Poznań.

 - Find out what are the trends in spatial analysis and modeling from the leading open source developers.

 - Follow demo’s / tutorials, ask questions, share your experiences and help us resolve important issues.